olgagilmore/nd035-c1-spring-boot-basics-project-starter/starter/cloudstorage/README.md

   - The user should be able to upload files and see any files they previously uploaded.

   - The user should be able to view/download or delete previously-uploaded files.
-  - Any errors related to file actions should be displayed.
+  - Any errors related to userFile actions should be displayed.
 For example, a user should not be able to upload two files with the same name, but they'll never know unless you tell them!

  ii.
 Notes